 How to Make Coconut Fish Curry

-Here are the step by step instructions for this delicious Indian fish curry in the Instant Pot:
+Here are the step-by-step instructions for this delicious Indian fish curry in the Instant Pot:

-Step 1- Sauté the vegetables.
-Select Sauté.
-Wait 30 seconds and add oil and mustard seeds.
-When the mustard seeds begin to splutter, add curry leaves, ginger, and garlic paste, and sauté for 30 seconds.
-Add sliced onions and bell peppers.
-Sauté for a minute.
+- Sauté aromatics.
+Select Sauté and wait 30 seconds.
+Add oil and mustard seeds; once they splutter, add curry leaves, ginger, and garlic paste, and sauté for 30 seconds.

-Step 2- Add the spices and coconut milk.
-Add all spices, stir well and sauté for another 30 seconds.
-Add coconut milk and mix well.
-Bring it to a simmer, for about a minute, this prevents the coconut milk from curdling under pressure.
+- Add the spices and coconut milk.
+Add the spices and sauté for 30 seconds.
+Stir in the coconut milk, bring to a gentle simmer for 1 minute, then proceed-this helps prevent curdling under pressure.

-Step 4- Cook the fish curry.
+- Cook the fish curry.
 Lock the lid in place.
 Select pressure cook or manual and adjust to LOW pressure.
 Cook for 2 minutes.

-Step 5- Serve the fish curry.
+- Serve the fish curry.
 Quickly release the pressure (QR) by following your cooker's instructions.
 Finish the curry with a light squeeze of lime (or lemon) and serve.

-Stovetop Fish Curry
+Stovetop Fish Curry Steps

-- Heat a chef's pan
+- Heat a chef's pan or sauté pan

-- When the mustard seeds begin to splutter, add curry leaves and ginger-garlic paste.
+on medium heat, then add oil and mustard seeds. - When the mustard seeds begin to splutter, add curry leaves and ginger-garlic paste.
 Sauté for 30 seconds, and add sliced onions and bell peppers.
 Sauté another 30 seconds.

-- Add all spices, stir well and sauté for another 30 seconds.
+- Add all spices, stir well, and sauté for another 30 seconds.
 Add coconut milk and mix well.
-Finally, add the Tilapia chunks, and cilantro sprigs, and stir well.
+Finally, add the Tilapia chunks and cilantro sprigs, and stir well.
 Optionally, add a few mint leaves on top.

 Serving Suggestions